dra2020/rdapy/docs/_pages/scoring.md

 *   The `plan-type` is `congress`, 'upper`, or `lower`, for upper and lower state house.
 *   The `geojson` is a [Dave's Redistricting](https://davesredistricting.org/) (DRA) precinct GeoJSON file with data coded by dataset.
     An example is provided in `testdata/data/NC_vtd_datasets.geojson`.
-*   The `data-map` is a JSON file that maps how to extract data from the GeoJSON.
-    An example is provided in `testdata/data/NC_data_map.json`.
 *   The `graph` is a JSON file that contains the node/list of neighbors adjacency graph of the precincts.
     An example is provided in `testdata/intermediate/NC_graph.json`.
 *   The `plans` is a JSONL file that contains the ensemble of plans to be scored.